ARM-software/armnn/BuildGuideAndroidNDK.md

 * Push the build results to an Android device and make symbolic links for shared libraries:
+  Currently adb version we have used for testing is 1.0.41.

 	```bash
 	adb push libarmnnTfParser.so /data/local/tmp/